tldr-pages/tldr/pages/common/stdbuf.md

 > Run a command with modified buffering operations for its standard streams.

-- Change the standard input buffer size to 512 kiB:
+- Change the standard input buffer size to 512 KiB:

 `stderr --input={{512K}} {{command}}`